Lansoweb/LosLog/README.md

 ## Introduction
 This module provides some useful log classes:

 - ErrorLogger   = PHP error and Exception
 - EntityLogger  = Doctrine ORM Entity
 - SqlLogger     = Doctrine DBAL SQL
 - StaticLogger  = "Shortcut" to a generic file logger.
-Can be attached to the Z-Ray in Zend Server (NEW)
+Can be attached to the Z-Ray in Zend Server
+- RollbarLogger = Rollbar logger.
+Uploads errors and exceptions to [Rollbar](https://rollbar.com) service (NEW)

 ## Requirements
 This module only requires zendframework 2 [framework.zend.com](http://framework.zend.com/).